Before You Ever Tour a Home—The Buyer’s Reality Check Series

 What this is:

-A practical tool to determine a comfortable monthly housing payment, not just what a lender approves.
+A practical tool for determining a comfortable monthly housing payment—not simply the amount a lender may approve.

 How to use it:

-List your estimated housing costs, lifestyle expenses, and savings goals to see what truly fits your budget after closing—not just on paper, but in real life.
+List your estimated housing costs alongside lifestyle expenses, savings goals, and other monthly obligations to see what truly fits after closing, not just on paper but in real life.

 Why it matters:

-This helps prevent financial stress, overbuying, and regret by aligning your home payment with your long-term comfort.
+This helps reduce the risk of financial strain, overbuying, and post-purchase regret by aligning your home payment with your long-term comfort.

 What this is: